Update March 2020

 - Your lawn can fit the docking station requirements

-Hopefully after reading this review you now understand if the Indego 400 model is for you.
-If you believe it is then check out prices on Amazon by clicking the link below.
+Hopefully after reading this review you now understand if the Indego 400 model is suitable for you.
+If you believe it is then check out the price on Amazon by clicking the link below.

-They have one of the most reliable online delivery services and really great prices so I would check them out before anyone else.
+They have one of the most reliable online delivery services and great prices.

 If you have any questions then please leave them in the comments box below, and I will help as much as I can.

 |Battery Voltage||18 V|